Hydrodynamic force on a small squirmer moving with a time-dependent velocity at small Reynolds numbers: Formulation of the problem

 \section{Formulation of the problem}

-The spherical squirmer is a simple model for a microswimmer introduced by \cite{Lighthill} and \cite{Blake1971}.
+The spherical squirmer is an idealised model for a microswimmer, introduced by \cite{Lighthill1952} and \cite{Blake1971}.
 It is widely used to investigate the dynamics of motile microorganisms, their interactions, and collective behaviours \citep{pedleysquirmer,lauga2009,Visser2011,Pak2014}.
 In this model, the swimming gait is represented by an axisymmetric surface-velocity field in the frame translating with the squirmer

 Here $\theta$ parameterises points on the surface, and $\hat{\bf e}_r$ and $\hat{\bf e}_\theta$ are the corresponding basis vectors in the body frame (Figure \ref{fig:schematic}).
-Using the notation of \cite{Lighthill}, $P_l$ is the Legendre polynomial of order $l$, and $V_l$ is related to the first associated Legendre polynomial of order $l$, namely $V_l = -2 P_l^1/[l (l+1)]$.
-In general, the coefficients $A_l(t)$ and $B_l(t)$ are allowed to depend on time, but the simplest version of the model is the steady, spherical squirmer with a time-independent, tangential surface-velocity field
+Using the notation of \cite{Lighthill1952}, $P_l$ is the Legendre polynomial of order $l$, and $V_l$ is related to the first associated Legendre polynomial of order $l$, namely $V_l = -2 P_l^1/[l (l+1)]$.
+In general, the coefficients $A_l(t)$ and $B_l(t)$ are allowed to depend on time, but the simplest version of the model is the steady, spherical squirmer with a time-independent, tangential surface-velocity field \citep{pedleysquirmer}

 When inertial effects are negligible, one solves the steady Stokes equation with the boundary condition (\ref{eq:ActiveSpeed}) to determine the hydrodynamic force acting on such a spherical squirmer.
 The result is